pskopnik/lsdf-checksum/docs/design.md

  2. **Work queue / checksum calculation**.
 Checksums for files are calculated.
      The calculation of checksums takes place on an arbitrary number of worker nodes.
 The master node maintains a work queue containing *work packs*.

+A [schema of the architecture](./architecture.pdf) is available.
+The shapes labelled "Spectrum Scale ..." are interfaces provided by the IBM Spectrum Scale clustered file system.

 ### Meta data synchronisation